TIBET'S HIDDEN PRISONERS

 Much of our information about what goes on in occupied Tibet’s prisons comes from former detainees and prisoners, who have since fled Tibet and reached the outside world.
 Only then do they have the freedom to recount their ordeals.

-In the above video Alan Rickman reads the testimony of Tibetan torture survivor, Phuntsog.
+In the above video the late Alan Rickman reads the testimony of Tibetan torture survivor, Phuntsog.
 You can read more case studies here from survivors of occupied Tibet's prisons.

 RELATIVES IN THE DARK

 "[M]y only son has been pushed to death […] I am proud of my son and also of what I have done as a small contribution to the Tibetan freedom struggle." - The father of Tenzin Choedak, who died in 2014 aged 33 after six years of torture in Chushul Prison

 For family members, friends and fellow students at monasteries and nunneries, the effects of an enforced disappearance are also traumatic.
 They may not realise at first, when their husband, mother, sister or son does not come home, that it is because they have been snatched by the state.

 If they do suspect that one of their relatives has been taken away, they may find their quest for information blocked at every turn, with no information disclosed about their whereabouts, their condition, the crime they are accused of or even if they are in detention at all.
 They are left to wonder and to worry.